 We believe we have sufficient sources of funding to meet our business requirements for the next 12 months and in the longer term.
-Cash generated by operations, and our total cash and investments1 as shown in the preceding table, is our primary source of liquidity for funding our strategic business requirements.
+Cash generated by operations, and our total cash and investments1 as shown in the preceding table, are our primary sources of liquidity for funding our strategic business requirements.
 These sources are further supplemented by the company's committed credit facilities and other borrowing capacity.
+Other sources of liquidity in 2023 include \$1.1 billion from partner contributions, net proceeds of \$1.6 billion from a secondary offering of Mobileye Class A common stock, and cash proceeds of \$849 million from the sale of an approximate 20% minority stake in our IMS business to Bain.
 Our short-term funding requirements include capital expenditures for worldwide manufacturing and assembly and test, including investments in our process technology roadmap; working capital requirements; and potential and pending acquisitions, strategic investments, and dividends.
-This includes the commitment associated with our pending acquisition of Tower.
 Our long-term funding requirements incrementally contemplate investments in significant manufacturing expansion plans and investments to accelerate our process technology.